sbrl/terrain50-cli/README.md

 ## Read-world use
- - I'm using it for the main Node.js application for my PhD in Computer Science!
+ - I'm using it for for my PhD in Computer Science!
  - _(Are you using this project?
 Get in touch by [opening an issue](https://github.com/sbrl/terrain50/issues/new))_

 ## Contributing
 Contributions are welcome as PRs!
 Don't forget to say that you donate your contribution under the _Mozilla Public License 2.0_ in your PR comment.

+TODO: Use `gunzip-maybe` to transparently support reading from gzipped `.gz` input files

 ## Licence
 This project is licensed under the _Mozilla Public License 2.0_.
 See the `LICENSE` file in this repository for the full text.